I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdftimer/nf-wdftimer-wdftimerstop.md

 For more information about framework timer objects, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-timers">Using Timers</a>.

-The following code example stops a specified timer and waits for all of the driver's queued DPCs to execute.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |